LuisCarlosRojasTorres/Books/OperationalSystems/YoctoUdemy/Part1/001-Introduction.md

 ###  7.1. <a name='OpenEmbeddedProject'></a>OpenEmbedded Project
 - Similar objectives to Yocto.
 - It provides a set of metadata for a wide variety of achitectures, features and applications:
-  - Not a reference distribution.
+  - Do Not have a reference distribution.
   - Designed to be the foundation for others.

 - On the other hand, Yocto focuses on provide *powerful*, *easy-to-use*, *inter-operable*, *well-tested tools*, *metadata* and *board support packages* for a core set of architectures and specific boards.